cocos/cocos-docs/en/physics/physics-configs.md

 > **Note**: The physics system is a singleton class, get an instance of the physics system via `PhysicsSystem.instance`.

-The physical configuration can also be reset through the `PhysicsSystem.resetConfiguration` interface, with the following code example:
+The physics configuration can also be reset through the `PhysicsSystem.resetConfiguration` interface, with the following code example:

 ```ts
 let conf = game.config.physics